 To be an Event Planner, you need to be a well-rounded person with at least a minimal understanding of the different aspects of planning.
-If you have a minimal understanding you must have connections and a network that can help supplement your lack of knowledge as you learn.
+If you have a minimum knowledge, you must have connections and a network that can help supplement your lack of knowledge as you learn.
 When I did my internship, I wanted it to be for class credit so that I would be able to devote time to it.
 Because of that, I had to be able to explain what makes event planning is interdisciplinary.
 So here is my breakdown:

 Summary of disciplines involved in Event Planning